Skip to content

 Can I get a monthly repayment loan with bad credit?

-It can also be helpful to improve your credit score before you apply.
-This could help you to get a loan with a lower rate of interest.
+If you can, try to improve your credit score before you apply for a loan.
+This could help you to get a lower rate of interest.

-As long as you have a regular income, whether that’s benefits, salary or a combination of the two, you could be eligible for a loan.
-However, you may find you have fewer lenders willing to borrow from.
+As long as you have a regular income – whether that’s benefits, salary or a combination of the two – you could be eligible for a loan.
+But you may find there are fewer lenders willing to offer you a pay-monthly loan.

-If you’ve been on specific benefits for six months or more, you may be eligible for a government Budgeting Loan.
-These are designed to help pay for the cost of living when you’re struggling to keep up with household bills or other expenses.
+If you’ve been on specific benefits for six months or more, you may be eligible for a government budgeting loan.

-Potentially yes, but not all providers will offer loans for this purpose.
+Pay-monthly loans can potentially be used for debt consolidation, but not all providers offer loans for this purpose.

-You may be able to find a loan with a lower rate of interest than some expensive credit or store cards.
-However, you could pay more interest in total if you spread your debt consolidation loan over a longer period.
+You could pay less interest each month if you can find a debt consolidation loan with a lower rate of interest than your existing debt.
+But you could pay more interest in total if you spread your new loan over a longer period.

-If you’re struggling financially, you can get free, confidential advice from MoneyHelper.
+If you’re struggling financially, you can get free advice from MoneyHelper.

 How can I borrow money urgently?

-If you need to borrow money urgently, there are several types of emergency loans available.
+If you need to borrow money urgently, emergency loans are available.

 What happens if I apply for a loan and get rejected?

-Before you apply for a loan, use our loan eligibility checker.
-This will help you see loans online with monthly payments you’re likely to be accepted for, without having an impact on your credit score.
+Before you apply for a loan, use our eligibility checker.
+This will show you which loans you’re most likely to be accepted for.
+It’s a soft search, so lenders won’t see it and it won’t affect your credit score.

 Compare loans quickly and easily